bizoton19/alex.salomon/content/post/test-drive-of-venes-tech-stack.md

 {{</ highlight >}}

 This elasticsearch query performs a search where the word *fire* is present, the `"match": {
-                    "_all": "fire"
+                    "_all": "poison"
-                }` directive tells elasticsearch to look for the word *fire* in every field in the document that has text data and then perform a filter on the result where the only data that gets return are of type "neissreport" AND are between 1970 and 2009.
+                }` directive tells elasticsearch to look for the word *poison* in every field in the document that has text data and then perform a filter on the result where the only data that gets return are of type "fdarecall" `AND are between 1970 and 2009.
 The data is then sorted by type and artifact date.
-Then an aggregation object is also returned which retrieves the number of indexed documents that meet all the conditions of the aggregation (grouping)
+Then an aggregation object is also returned which retrieves the number of indexed documents that meet all the conditions of the aggregation
 In `SQL` syntax the equivalent would roughly be :
 ```sql
 SELECT [fields] FROM index_name